Hillside Shopping Centre: History

 In the 19th century, the area that would later become Hillside Centre was rustic forest through which flowed Bowker Creek.
 Swedish immigrants Andrew and Palla Ohlson came to British Columbia in 1875 when the surrounding area began to be used as rural farmland.
 The Ohlsons established Oaklands Nurseries on the site soon after they arrived.
 Even after the death of the Ohlsons in the 1930s, the nurseries, including several large greenhouses, remained in operation until the 1950s.
 The land was later approved for retail space, and, in 1962, Hillside Mall hosted its official opening with more than 30,000 people in attendance.
 The mall reportedly cost 10 million CAD to construct.

 The mall has undergone numerous changes over the decades.
 In 1985, an enclosed, farm-style market was added that included food vendors and glass patio seating.
 This replaced a Safeway grocery store that had been in that location since the 1960s.
-Renovations in 1996 converted the market into the current space for Bolen Books, and a new, more traditional, food court was added Hillside Centre underwent another round of renovations beginning in 2011 which would involve the construction of two-storey structures to accommodate the addition of US-based retailers such as Marshalls.
+Renovations in 1996 converted the market into the current space for Bolen Books, and a new, more traditional, food court was added Hillside Centre underwent another round of renovations beginning in 2011 which would involve the construction of two-storey structures to accommodate the addition of US-based retailers such as Marshalls and Target which took over the space left by the closure of Zellers.
 These renovations also involved improving the landscaping of the mall's exterior areas by increasing the number of trees and other vegetation in previously paved areas of the parking lot.